Student Support Services

 - Make friends with other students before the fall semester

 Program participants are expected to abide by the SSS contractual agreement made upon their entrance to the institution.
 Following the guidelines has successfully benefited our students in that an average of 90-95% have remained in good academic standing each year.

-As a student in our program, you are responsible to maintain contact with your SSS counselor, participate in seminars, become a member of the S Club, take advantage of our laptop loan program, utilize the SSS computer lab, and participate in program events and activities.
+As a student in our program, you are responsible to maintain contact with your SSS counselor, participate in workshops, become a member of the S Club, take advantage of our laptop loan program, utilize the SSS computer lab, and participate in program events and activities.